9 ESSENTIALS FOR YOUR WINTER CAR SURVIVAL KIT

 If you break down or get stuck in your vehicle, it's likely you're going to end up spending a night in the field...

-And in the winter, you need to seriously consider where you might sleep and how you will survive the night.
+And in winter weather, you need to seriously consider where you might sleep and how you will survive the night.

 Most times, in terms of comfort and safety, the best tactic is to sleep in your car rather than setting out in harsh weather conditions.